 As of today, months of hard work translate into this:

-All the above-listed activities made us reach the point where the majority of our pages are in the “green” zone of the Core Web Vitals assessment.
+All the above-listed activities made us reach the point where the majority of our pages are in the “green” zone of the CWV assessment.

 Back in October 2021, none of us was certain if we would ever be able to conquer Core Web Vitals.
 Today, we know exactly where we need to be heading to finally make this chart in Search Console all green.

 CWV optimization is not something you do once and can forget about.
 It’s an ongoing process that requires continuous attention.

 If you look at the screenshot I took from Google Search Console, you’ll see that poor URLs can pop up all of a sudden.